karina-rodriguez/2024-XR-design/episodes/users.Rmd

 :::::::::::::::::::::::::::::::::challenge

-## Challenge: Find the characteristics relevant to your application

-Explore an area of Brighton
-where you think users can make use of your intended
+## Challenge in groups of 2 or 3: User profiling

+Select a geographical area in Brighton, or another city, to identify users for your intended
 XR system.

+Using the
-Explore the type of user they are using the profile tool from [National Statistics](Office of National Statistics Profiles), imagine how much disposable income have and what type of activities they like doing.
+profile tool from [National Statistics](Office of National Statistics Profiles), explore the type of users they are.

+Reflect on characteristics, such as which jobs they have, are they families or young people, how much disposable income have and what type of activities they like doing.

+Try to reflect on the type of equipment they might have access to when it comes to XR applications, and other types of decisions which might affect the type of system you want to develop.

 :::::::::::::::::::::::::::::::::